Plantar Warts

 Warts, which are caused by a virus, can be quite painful.
 They are frequently called plantar warts, because they appear most often on the plantar surface or sole of the foot.
 The medical term is a "verruca."
 They can appear anywhere on the skin of the foot or the hand.

-Children, especially teenagers, tend to be more susceptible to warts than adults; some people seem to be immune and never get them.
+Children, teenagers, and young adults tend to be more susceptible to warts than adults.
+Some people seem to be immune and never get them.
 Although adults also get plantar warts, it is relatively uncommon.

 Identification Problems

-Although they are not overly common, it is also possible that a variety of other more serious lesions, including carcinomas and melanomas, can be mistakenly identified as warts.
-Because of those identification problems, it is wise to consult a podiatrist about any suspicious growth or eruption on your feet.
+Although they are not common, it is also possible that a variety of other more serious lesions, including carcinomas and melanomas, can be mistakenly identified as warts.
+Because of those identification problems, it is wise to seek a consultation about any suspicious growth or eruption on your feet.

 On the bottom of the feet, plantar warts tend to be hard and flat, rough-surfaced, with well-defined boundaries.
 They are generally fleshier when they are on the top of the feet or the toes.
 They are often gray or brown with a center that appears as one or more pinpoints of black.